 7. Spaghetti with Boiled Carrots and White Sauce

-One of the dishes Eleanor Roosevelt recommended and promoted with the development of Home Economics in schools and colleges during the Great Depression was Spaghetti with Boiled Carrots and White Sauce.
-It was spaghetti cooked until mushy (about 25 minutes) and mixed with boiled carrots.
-The white sauce was made from milk, flour, salt, butter or margarine, and a little pepper.
+One of the dishes Eleanor Roosevelt recommended and promoted with the development of home economics in schools and colleges during the Great Depression was spaghetti with boiled carrots and white sauce.
+It consists of spaghetti cooked until mushy (about 25 minutes) and mixed with boiled carrots.
+The white sauce is made from milk, flour, salt, butter or margarine, and a little pepper.
 After mixing, pour into a tray and bake to make a casserole.

 8. Prune Pudding